Can't immigrants get citizenship through marriage? For undocumented, it's tough odds

 In 2016, no immigrants who had falsely claimed to be a U.S. citizen had been granted visas, according to the data.

-However, 981 non-immigrants – people who come to the U.S. for short periods such as tourism — who had falsely claimed to be U.S. citizens were granted waivers.
+However, 981 non-immigrants — people who come to the U.S. for short periods, for reasons such as tourism — who had falsely claimed to be U.S. citizens were granted waivers.

 Also, 1,289 immigrants who had been ineligible for a visa because they smuggled people into the U.S. got a waiver, so did 403 non-immigrants who had been initially made ineligible for “terrorist activities.”